 Training and Development

-UC’s Research Scholars Fellowship prepares subspecialty fellows for careers as physician scientists with expertise in managing complex medical conditions.
+UC’s Basic/Translational Research Fellowship prepares subspecialty fellows for careers as physician-scientists with expertise in managing complex medical conditions.

 Subspecialty Fellowship Years

 Basic/Translational research fellows join traditional subspecialty fellows in the Department of Internal Medicine to complete the ACGME required subspecialty training requirements.
 Subspecialty training is one to three years depending upon the program that is selected.
 ACGME accredited subspecialty fellowship programs are available in the divisions of Cardiology, Digestive Diseases, Endocrinology, Hematology/Oncology, Immunology/Allergy/Rheumatology, Infectious Diseases, Nephrology, and Pulmonary/Critical Care.